Measuring gas fluxes in a flask system

 Install the purge pump

-Caution: Be careful not to touch the exposed board, as electrostatic discharge can damage it.
+Caution: Be careful not to touch an exposed circuit board, as electrostatic discharge can damage it.

-1. Remove the six Phillips-head screws from the interior panel cover over the mainboard and lift the cover off.
+1. Remove the six PH1 Phillips screws from the interior panel cover and lift it off.

-3. Position the pump and bracket assembly over the main pump as shown and mount it to the base plate using four Phillips-head screws from the flask kit (part number 150-14477).
+3. Position the pump and bracket assembly over the main pump as shown and mount it to the base plate using four Phillips screws from the kit (part number 150-14477).

 4. Connect the power cable from the purge pump to the main board as shown.